cleverwise/cya/README.md

 3) Finally delete the directory **/home/cya/**
 4) Done.
 Now reinstall it right? ;-)

 Note: If you performed a restore using cya then in your root file system you'll find **CYA_LOG** file which contains date and time along with directories restored.
+Also don't forget the BASH auto complete file if you installed it.

 ###	Generating Snapshots/Backups